 - Complete the Internship Experience Agreement via your Handshake account.
 Refer to the Internship Checklist.

 - Enroll in ADes 4196, being sure to select the section assigned to your faculty advisor.
 Refer to the Internship Checklist.

-- The internship grade base is S/N, which means that you must earn the equivalent of a C- or better in order to receive credit for the course
+- The internship grade base is S/N, which means that you must earn the equivalent of a C- or better to receive credit for the course.

 How do I find an internship site?